pip-services/pip-services-docs/content/en/python/commons/run/cleaner.md

 - **components**: List[Any] - the list of components that are to be cleaned.

 #### clear_one
-Clears state of specific component.
+Clears the state of a specific component.
 To be cleaned state components must implement [ICleanable](../icleanable) interface.
 If they don't the call to this method has no effect.